Chart Color Schemes

 An assessment of population growth drivers in Sheldon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections lack age category splits; hence AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort released in 2023 using 2022 data.
-Future population dynamics suggest a median increase is expected for Sheldon, with an anticipated rise of 247 persons by 2041 based on aggregated SA2-level projections, reflecting an overall gain of 11.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are adopted, using proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023.
+Future population trends suggest a median increase for statistical areas analysed, with Sheldon expected to gain around 207 persons by 2041, reflecting an 11.3% total gain over the 16-year period.

 Frequently Asked Questions - Population